SoniaKong/kraftwerk/Capstone_Project/Readme.md

  3) Plotted confustion matrix based on test data
  4) Plotted ROC based on test data
  5) Plotted Precison/Recall vs Threshold on test data
- 6) Used feature_permutation selected top features for SVM model.
+ 6) Used feature_permutation selected top features for SVM model, PageValues is the top 1 feature.
     <img width="1131" alt="Screenshot 2024-05-19 at 8 00 56 PM" src="https://github.com/SoniaKong/kraftwerk/assets/26859063/8b78d777-f94f-4503-a566-c0e08d2c9b3d">
     The values at the top of the table are the most important features in our model, while those at the bottom matter least.
 The first number in each row indicates how much model performance decreased with random shuffling, using the same performance metric as the